nacikaly17/pr3-mobile-flashcards/README.md

 ## Environment
 This program requires **node.js** and **npm** program envirenment Go to [Node.js](https://nodejs.org/en/download/) downloads page and install it if it's not installed yet.
-This program requires **Expo**  program envirenment .
-Expo is a service that makes just about everything involving React Native a whole lot easier.
-The idea behind Expo is that there's no need to use Android Studio or Xcode.
-What's more: it even allows us to develop for iOS with Windows (or even Linux)!

-## Install Expo
-Run `npm install -g exp`  to install exp globally.

 ## Install
 Clone  project files from [GitHub](https://github.com/nacikaly17/pr3-mobile-flashcards.git) .